Step 1: Find your Georgian program

 - This is different from your student email account.

 - You will be required to change your password when you log in for the first time.
-Your password must be at least eight (8) characters and include an uppercase letter, a lowercase letter, a number and a special character.

 - Once logged in, click Academics found at the top left of the page, and then click Applicant Dashboard.